trustbit/enterprise-rag-challenge/README.md

 * number: How many stores did "Strike Energy Limited" have in the end of fiscal year 2021?

 Just like in the real world, not all questions make sense.
-If "Strike Energy Limited" didn't have any stores, the answer should be 0.
+If "Strike Energy Limited" didn't have any stores, the answer should be "N/A".

+It is OK for many questions to ask about things that make sense on the surface, but be meaningless for the specific company or a document.
+A bad RAG system will hallucinate a plausible answer, a good RAG system will respond with "N/A".

 **How do we verify correct answers?**